Shoofly/Guest-Author-Name/readme.txt

 Create a post and override the author name with one or more names or text.
 You can also create a link for the author name field

 == Description ==
-Version 1.0
+Version 2.0

 Create a post and override the author name with one or more names or text.
-You can also create a link for the author name field
+You can also create a link for the author name field, add a description and an email address for the gravatar.

 For quicker support, please visit the <a href="http://www.shooflysolutions.com/software/guest-author-name/">plugin page on the Shoofly Solutions web page</a>.